What is a Trade Mark?

 How do I file a European Union/International Trade Mark?

 EUTM applications can be filed either directly to the European Union Intellectual Property Office.
-EUTM applications may be filed on-line using e-filing, by fax or by post.
+EUTM applications may be filed on-line using e-filing or by post/courier service.

 European Union Intellectual Property Office